Data Confidentiality Management

 The encryption products available on the market are often partial and quite complex to handle, while PRIM’X’s vision for encryption is that it must be all embracing, simple and transparent, automatic and security policy-driven.

 End-to-End Global Protection

-Encryption means managing the right to understand
+Encryption means managing the Right-to-Understand

-Whether in the office or on the move, users must live and work in a globally encrypted environment, without changing their habits or having to deal with new constraints (everything is transparent.
+Whether in the office or on the move, users must live and work in a globally encrypted environment.
+This, without changing their habits or having to deal with new constraints: everything is transparent.
 Users will consequently apply Organisation’s Global Protection Policy.

-Encryption means managing the Right to Understand.
+Encryption means managing the Right-to-Understand.

 This right is intended to supplement – but not replace – the various classic rights-based systems (rights on files, network rights, etc.).

 The Right-to-Understand must be distinct and independent of the infrastructure.
 This right is absolute since no loss is permitted.
 It must be applied end-to-end and seamlessly: only the end-user has the mean (i.e. the key) to access intelligible content.

 No third parties (e.g. storage provider, relay, temporary data warehouse, user authority server) should be able to access this content in order not to represent a major and global risk.